functionscope/thunk-mixin/Readme.md

 # thunk-mixin

   Enhance object functions which have node style callback into thunks.
-It adds thunkifed functions into its original object and name it as original function name + _t.
+It adds thunkified functions into its original object and name it as original function name + _t.
 It is useful for generator-based flow control such as [co](https://github.com/visionmedia/co).

 ## Installation